rathesDot/rathes.me/src/content/articles/en/laravel-package.md

 ---
 id: 201801311
-title: 'Create your own Laravel package'
+title: "Create your own Laravel package"
 date: 2018-01-31T09:08:25+00:00
 author: Rathes Sachchithananthan
 template: post
-image: /images/blog/laravel-logo.png
+image: ../../images/blog/laravel-logo.png
 description: A step-by-step guide on how to create a custom Laravel package, that you can ship to packagist.
 categories:
   - Web